Short and Concise Class 8 Sound Notes

 It is the number of events occurring in a second or It is the number of oscillations or vibrations taking place in 1 second.

-In other words, it is the number of waves (in this case sound wave) passing a fixed point in a unit time.
+In other words, it is the number of waves (in this case sound waves) passing a fixed point in a unit of time.